Kies op maat

 International Social and Environmental Change

 Welcome to the international world of social and environmental change!
-You will start your semester by collaborating with 2nd year International Development Management and Forestry students.
-Together you will be working on a real-life case with various stakeholders with opposing interests in the use of natural resources affecting both the environment and social relations.
+You will start your semester by collaborating with 2nd-year International Development Management and Forestry and Nature Conservation students.
+Together, you will be working on a real-life case with various stakeholders with opposing interests in the use of natural resources affecting both the environment and social relations.
 You will collaboratively design a transition pathway for a just and sustainable solution.
 This study unit is supplemented by an International Development Management module of your choice: Just and Sustainable Value Chains or Disaster and Conflict Reduction.

 Both of these semesters are supported by a trajectory in personal leadership.
 You will get trained in non-violent communication and work on your personal goals.